MorpheusAIs/Docs/Guides/Morpheus Capital Providers Contract Guide.md

 1) Smart Contracts Addresses (Ethereum mainnet).
 2) How to get stETH?
 3) How to deposit stETH into the contract? **DO NOT SEND stETH DIRECTLY TO THE CONTRACT ADDRESS**
+4) Please note: **If you deposit additional stETH the 7 day withdraw clock is restarted for all your stETH from that address.**
-4) What is the amount of MOR rewards earned?
+5) What is the amount of MOR rewards earned?
-5) How can I get information about how much I have deposited?
+6) How can I get information about how much I have deposited?
-6) How to withdraw stETH from the contract?
+7) How to withdraw stETH from the contract?

 ## Smart Contracts Addresses (Ethereum mainnet)